Smith Pagerie Site

 Smith Pagerie Site, also known as Las.
 11–4, New York State Office of Parks, Recreation, and Historic Preservation Unique Site No. A035-04-0002, is an archaeological site located at Ephratah in Fulton County, New York, US.
-It is one of three Mohawk Indian village sites excavated by the archaeologist Robert E. Funk in 1969–1970.
+It is one of three Mohawk village sites excavated by the archaeologist Robert E. Funk in 1969–1970.

 The site is dated from 1560 to 1580.
 It occupies 4 acre just east of Caroga Creek, contains the remains of twelve to fifteen longhouses, and was probably surrounded by a palisade.
 Its population is estimated to have been around 1350.

 It was listed on the National Register of Historic Places in 1980.